tech-threee/patient-swiftcare/README.md

 - Book Appointement
 - Account authentication and management
 - Medical Records
+- More focus was made on the mobile view

 ## How To Access
 The software is hosted using Netlify using [this url](https://swiftcare-connect.netlify.app/)